 “Built in 1938-39, the Ada County Courthouse was constructed as part of the Depression-era Public Works Administration (PWA).
 Building the courthouse provided jobs not only for construction workers and craftsmen, but also for the artists that embellished it.
 The Art… read more

 The Adams Hall project included a series of murals reflecting different aspects of Oklahoma business life by Craig Sheppard, a fine arts student at the time.
 The murals “illustrate some of the prominent industries in Oklahoma’s economy, including farming, stock… read more

-The entry to the courthouse lobby is flanked by two murals made of marble backed with gold and silver leaf.
-“Exploration” depicts the Native American and Hispanic history of Alameda County, the other “Settling of California” depicts the settlement of… read more
+The entry to the courthouse lobby is flanked by two Federal Art Project murals made of marble backed with gold and silver leaf.
+“Exploration” depicts the Native American and Hispanic history of Alameda County, the other “Settling of California” depicts… read more

 Ivan Albright’s 1934 self-portrait is his first ever known painted self-portrait (of many to be created throughout his life.)
 It was made as part of the PWAP’s easel painting project.
 He personally requested it be presented to his alma mater,… read more